Here are the notes from my talk at Splash VFX Conference. Enjoy!

 - Get people to realise the risk of sending an email to industry.

 - Would you take a bet on a coin that gave you a VFX industry job for heads and you lost nothing if it lost?

 - This is the bet you are taking when you send an email to a VFX industry, although odds are different.

 - Right now you have nothing to lose/little risk/big upside little downside.

 - As you get older you’ll have bigger downsides.Bigger living expenses/ kids etc. If you’re starting now and you have people relying on you, you have a slightly bigger risk but having something to work for will give you more drive.

 - Put away X amount of months it would take u to find another job.

-- Having money put away lessens the downside as you can cover rent/ living expenses.
+- Having money put away lessens the downside is you can cover rent/ living expenses.

-- Shorter contracts with bigger salary’s allow those with savings to rig the game.
+- Shorter contracts with bigger salaries allow those with savings to rig the game.
 Can take a risk on a shorter contract, make an awesome impression be asked to stay on.

 KNOW YOUR ODDS